meikangtly/mkr/README.md

-# Automation jobs to setup the demo website on GCP #
+# Github actions to setup the demo website on GCP #